 About the Burrows Gardens

 Very sadly, Craig passed away in January 2015.
-The creation of the Burrows was all down to him and I am so sad that he is not able to see it mature and flourish.
-If he were here, he would very much be looking forward to welcoming you to the garden....I am so proud of all that he achieved and only hope that you enjoy looking at his beautiful creation.
+The creation of the Burrows was all down to him and it is so sad that he is not able to see it mature and flourish.
+If he were here, he would be very much looking forward to welcoming you and discussing the finer points of good drainage and colour contrasts!
+I am so proud of all that he achieved and only hope that you enjoy looking at his beautiful creation.